felipezoltowski/hp-webapp-test/README.md

 3. Install dependencies
   npm install

-4. Build the docker image
-  docker build -t web-app .

-5. Run the docker image
+4. Run the app with the command: docker compose up
-  docker run -p 5173:80 web-app

-6. On your browser, access:
+5. On your browser, access:
   http://localhost:5173:80

 ## Usage